20062021/Giga_Morpion/README.md

 This project has been released for fun.
-The goal it's not too play with it then but too learn and practice. try it anyway.
+The goal it's not too play with it but too learn and practice. try it anyway : ) .

 # **Giga morpion**'